 Skip to content

-Dr. Heather Buker Aug 03, 2022
+Dr. Heather Buker |

-What is the Statement of Applicability in ISO 27001?
+What is SOA as per ISO 27001?

-The Statement of Applicability details the ISO 27001 security controls and policies you use in the organization to manage risks to confidential and sensitive information.
+The SoA is a list of all applicable controls and related measures within the framework of ISO 27001.
+It outlines which items are applicable and provides a rationale for why certain items are included or excluded.
+It is the central document that details the ISO 27001 security controls and policies you use in the organization to manage risks to confidential and sensitive information.
 These controls are benchmarked against the controls in ISO 27001 Annex A, which is a comprehensive list of 114 controls in 14 categories that need to be considered during ISO 27001 implementation.
 You can check the different categories here – What are the Annex A controls?

-Not all companies need to consider the 114 controls as per the ISO 27001 Annex A. The SOA needs to document only the controls you use at the company.
+Not all companies need to consider the 114 controls as per ISO 27001 Annex A. The SOA needs to document only the controls you use at the company.
 However, you still need to explain which controls are being used and why.
 The SOA is part of 6.1.3 of the requirements for ISO 27001.

 Here’s what the SOA must contain.